cmelchior/jervis-ffb/README.md

 - `jervis-engine`: This contains a full model of the Blood Bowl rules and contains the logic for running a game.

+- `jervis-net`: This contains the infrastructure to create and communicate with a light-weight Game Server that is only used to play a single game.

 - `jervis-ui`: An UI for driving a game of Blood Bowl.
 It has been largely copied from the FUMBBL Client UI.